seolub/news_scraping/README.md

 The output of the information is stored in the folder "/data"

-### Installing the Application
+### Installing the Requirements

-1. Run bash install.sh in the top-level directory, this will install all required libraries in a virtual environment
+1. Run bash install.sh in the top-level directory, this will install all required libraries
-2. Enter the virtual environment with source news_scraping/bin/activate

 ### Selecting Keyword

-1. Run `ipython3 scrape.py` in the top-level directory
+1. Run `python3 scrape.py` in the top-level directory
-2. Enter a keyword in the command line
+2. Enter the keyword of interest in the command line
-3. View the output of the program in `data/`
+3. View the output of the program in `data/`once the program has finished (it will take some time)